The Shards

-The Shards is a 2023 autofiction novel by American author Bret Easton Ellis, was published on January 17, 2023, by Alfred A. Knopf.
+The Shards is a 2023 autofiction/horror novel by American author Bret Easton Ellis, published on January 17, 2023, by Alfred A. Knopf.
 Ellis's first novel in 13 years, The Shards is a fictionalized memoir of Ellis's final year of high school in 1981 in Los Angeles.
-The novel was first serialized by Ellis as an audiobook through his podcast on Patreon.
+It was first serialized by Ellis as an audiobook through his podcast on Patreon.
+The novel's narrator, Bret, relates the story of the events of his senior year of high school in 1981, of he and his close circle of friends' acquaintance with new student Robert Mallory and the tragedy that followed.
+The novel can be categorized as both autofiction and metafiction.